Universal Wrestling Federation (Japan): Original UWF

 In 1984 another former New Japan wrestler, Osamu Kido, who had trained under Karl Gotch, joined the UWF.
 But just as the promotion fledged, its top star Sayama started becoming alienated from the rest of the promotion.
 While the reforms introduced by Sayama were successful in draws, most wrestlers believed he was cramming too much creative power and booking UWF only for himself.
-This came to a head in September 1985, when Sayama and Maeda. allegedly stopped pulling their punches and kicks, in a match that fans in Japan refer to as "going cement".
+This came to a head in September 1985, when Sayama and Maeda.
+Allegedly stopped pulling their punches and kicks, in a match that fans in Japan refer to as "going cement".
 A second, brutal match of this kind took place in September of that year, when Maeda and Sayama again began to lay in their strikes.
 The match ended when Maeda did not pull a kick and instead kicked Sayama hard in the groin, causing a disqualification.

 As a result, Maeda was suspended and later fired by the UWF.
 Sayama, embittered with wrestling after this match, left the UWF and was not heard from again in the wrestling world for 11 years.
+He went to found a hybrid martial art organization named Shooto.
 The promotion dissolved and much of the roster returned to New Japan.

+At NJPW, they were part of an "invasion" angle in which the returning UWF wrestlers were presented as a rival faction challenging New Japan's established wrestlers.
+The UWF contingent stood out with their matching tracksuits and stripped-down, militant presentation, entering the arena together and carrying themselves more like a disciplined fighting team than a conventional wrestling stable.
+The invasion angle initially generated considerable interest, but it gradually fizzled out rather than culminating in a definitive showdown between the two sides, partly because the storyline was undermined by internal tensions and Maeda's suspension after a deliberate and violent shoot kick on NJPW booker Riki Choshu during a match.
+Maeda and the other UWF wrestlers eventually went their separate ways, with Maeda later reviving the promotion in 1988 as Newborn UWF.